CodyNicholson/Backend_Development_Notes/Software_Development_Process/Rational_Unified_Software_Process/iterativeAndIncremental.md

 1. Identify relevant use cases, which piece of functionality will this iteration develop?

-2. Create the design for the considered use cases guided by the choosen architecture
+2. Create the design for the considered use cases guided by the chosen architecture

-3. Implement the design which will result in a set of software componenets
+3. Implement the design which will result in a set of software components
 4. Verify code in components against use cases
 5. Release a product at the end the iteration, this could be an internal or external release